It looks intimidating but this schematic reveals the secrets of retained accessory power.

 Retained Accessory Power (RAP) made me actually consider financing a new car.
 Then I discovered www.the12volt.com, an automotive electrical site chock full of neat tricks and solutions.
 It has a relay network that recreates the RAP feature with three relays, two $0.50 1N5402 diodes, and door switches that are probably already in your car.

 Connect terminal 56 to the headlight switch.
-Connect terminal S to ground through a momentary switch.
-When wired this way you can flash the high beams even when the headlights are off.
+Connect terminal S to ground through a moment

 The RAP relays require power from the accessory circuit and common door pin switches.
 The ones that trigger your dome or courtesy lights will work fine.